What is Scapulohumeral Rhythm?

 Poor shoulder blade stability results in abnormal tipping and rotation of your scapular, which causes your acromion (bone) to pinch down into the subacromial structures (e.g. bursa and tendons), causing impingement leading to swelling or tears.
 Typically signs of abnormal scapulohumeral rhythm include shoulder pain, instability and clicking.
 Researchers have identified abnormal scapulohumeral rhythm as a major cause of rotator cuff impingement.

 Your shoulder physiotherapist is an expert in the assessment of scapulohumeral rhythm.
 They will observe your shoulder motion and perform strength and control tests to assist their diagnosis.
 X-rays, MRI’s, ultrasound scans and CT scans are unable to determine scapulohumeral rhythm dysfunction.

 Why is Scapulohumeral Rhythm Important?

-Poor scapula stability usually results in tipping and downward rotation of your scapula, which causes your shoulder tip (acromion) to pinch down into the subacromial structures (e.g. bursa and rotator cuff tendons), causing rotator cuff impingement, shoulder bursitis or rotator cuff tears.
+Poor scapula stability usually results in tipping and downward rotation of your scapula.
+The downward posture causes your shoulder (tip of acromion) to pinch down on the subacromial structures.
+Rotator cuff impingement, shoulder bursitis or rotator cuff tears result from subacromial impingement.

 Normal shoulder blade-shoulder movement – (scapulohumeral rhythm) – is required for a pain-free and powerful shoulder function.
 Luckily, abnormal scapulohumeral rhythm can be retrained by an experienced shoulder physiotherapist.